 How Netwrix Solutions Can Help

-Netwrix StealthDEFEND is an effective tool for detecting pass-the-hash attacks.
+Netwrix Threat Manager is an effective tool for detecting pass-the-hash attacks.
 Here are two approaches that the solution supports:

-- An account accessing a large number of hosts across the network in a way that contradicts normal access patterns
+An account accessing a large number of hosts across the network in a way that contradicts normal access pattern

-To mitigate the risk of pass-the-hash attacks being launched in the first place, use Netwrix StealthAUDIT, which empowers you to:
+To mitigate the risk of pass-the-hash attacks being launched in the first place, use Netwrix Enterprise Auditor which empowers you to:

 - Minimize administrative rights on servers and desktops